ryie0407/AnyDisc---Automated-AST-Imaging-and-Reporting-System/README.md

 ---

+## Future Development

+The system's use of YOLOv7-tiny as the base model opens opportunities for further development and customization.

+- **Additional Training**:
+   Collect new data and fine-tune the model to improve its detection capabilities for new antibiotics or special cases.

+- **Integration with Other Systems**:
+   Extend the tool's usage to integrate with lab management systems, automating the reporting process further.

+- **Performance Enhancements**:
+   The lightweight nature of YOLOv7-tiny ensures fast processing, but it can also be scaled up by retraining with more complex architectures if needed.

+---

 ## License

 This project is open-source.
-Feel free to use, modify, and distribute it as per the project's license.
+Feel free to use, modify, and distribute it according to the project’s license.

 ---

 ## Conclusion

-The **AnyDisc Automated AST Imaging and Reporting System** simplifies the process of AST result interpretation by automating inhibition zone detection and antibiotic disk recognition.
-With easy-to-use commands and clear outputs, it is a powerful tool for researchers and healthcare professionals alike.
+The **AnyDisc Automated AST Imaging and Reporting System** streamlines the AST result interpretation process by leveraging a YOLOv7-tiny model for accurate inhibition zone detection and antibiotic disk recognition.
+With future training opportunities and easy-to-understand outputs, it serves as a valuable tool for researchers and healthcare professionals.

 ---